 Metal Detecting Code of Conduct

-The Metal Detecting Code of Conduct is also an important factor of such activities, and there are some guidelines you have to follow.
+The Metal Detecting Code of Conduct (or also referred to as The Metal Detecting Code of Ethics) is also an important factor of such activities, and there are some guidelines you have to follow.
 The ground might hide many things, some might be of precious value, others, however, might be very dangerous.
 The war areas might hide unexploded bombs, lethal ammunition, or any other high-risk item.
 It is necessary to be prepared for such discoveries too, and you have to report these to the authorities as soon as you discover them.

 It is also important to pay attention to the surrounding area.
 You should not disturb animals nor harm nature while performing metal detecting.
 Do not make a mess and leave trash on locations you have visited.
 Some people dig a large number of holes during such activities, however, they forget to fill them back so the ground’s surface ends up destroyed after them.
 You should not definitely behave in such a way, and that’s how you can help your environment.